ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 5. prod-acceptance-tests
 6. prod-rollback-finish

-A rollback pipeline run creates a new Change Request by utilizing information from the provided Change Request against which the rollback is happening.
+A rollback pipeline run creates a new Change Request by using information from the provided Change Request against which the rollback is happening.

-Post the deployment and acceptance tests, the pipeline re-opens possibly existing issues at the point where the rollback concluded to reflect the compliance posture of the deployed artifacts at that point in time.
-The candidate list of issues to be reopened after a rollback is additionally captured as an attachment in the Change Request for further reference.
+After deployment and acceptance testing, the pipeline reopens issues that are related to the previous rollback to reflect the current compliance status.
+Also, the candidate list of issues to be reopened after a rollback is captured as an attachment in the Change Request for further reference.
 Due dates, if there were any, remains unchanged from the original schedule.

-A successful rollback pipeline run concludes the deployment by moving the `_latest` tag in the inventory backwards to the commit in the past againt which the rollback just happened.
+A successful rollback pipeline run concludes the deployment by moving the `_latest` tag in the inventory backwards to the commit in the past against, which the rollback just happened.

 A tekton environment property `PIPELINE_NAME` is set to `cd-rollback-pipeline` to indicate whether a CD pipeline is running in a forward deployment mode or performing a rollback.
-This property can be further leveraged if the user decides to write custom branching logic for rollback vs non-rollback.
+This property can be further used if the user decides to write custom branching logic for rollback vs no-rollback.

-## Classical method, using raw GitOps
+## Classical method, by using raw GitOps
 {: #devsecops-rollback-deployment-gitops-raw}

 You can use the continuous deployment pipeline to deploy a previous version of the inventory to the target environment (for example, stage or prod).